How to crack GD-PI/WAT rounds of top B-schools

 MBA Group Discussions

-Group Discussions (GD) are an important element of the selection of candidates at B-schools despite the emergence of Written Ability Test (WAT) as preferred choice.
+Group Discussions (GD) are an important element of the selection process at many B-schools despite the emergence of Written Ability Test (WAT) as preferred choice.
 Companies requiring a large workforce, such as IT companies, BPOs and FMCG majors often conduct GD for campus selection.
-The major purpose of the GD is to test candidates’ communication skills, leadership, spontaneity, team skills and whether they have a structured thinking process.
+The main purpose of the GD is to test candidates’ communication skills, leadership, spontaneity, team skills and whether they have a structured thinking process.

 Generally in group discussions, there is an initial burst of enthusiasm where everyone is looking for the first-mover advantage (as advised by the coaching-walas) and then there is incomprehensible clutter, leading to illogical statements, factual errors and ends in a ho-hum where the participants are merely looking at each other.
 And then, a couple of wise souls in midst would pick up the baton, and repeat everything that had already been discussed, this time only a little louder.
 A group is only as good as the lowest common dominator and the bigger a group, the worse it is.
 A lot of fresh graduates who are (mis) guided by their peers into producing template statements during the GD process, and often speak on topics unrelated to the topic given!